-In practice, identifying the influential observations (such as the taxi drop-offs on April 26th) is challenging.
-The problematic observation may not necessarily be the largest hub

-Table 12: P-values for tests comparing taxi dropoffs on weekdays and weekends in April and May after removing activity on April 26th.
+In practice, identifying the influential observations, (such as the taxi drop-offs on April 26th), is challenging.
+The problematic observation may not necessarily be largest Table 12: P-values for tests comparing taxi dropoffs on weekdays and weekends in April and May after removing activity on April 26th.